withoutboats/notty/README.md

-# notty - not a typerwiter
+# notty - not a typewriter

 __notty__ is a virtual terminal like xterm, gnome-vte, sh, or rxvt.
 Unlike these programs, __notty__ is not intended to emulate a DEC VT-series physical